-Vegan ginger teriyaki stir fry is a delicious plant-based dinner or meal prep recipe that is ready in under 30 minutes!
+Vegan teriyaki stir fry is a delicious 30 minute plant-based dinner.
 Veggies and edamame are cooked up in a sticky sweet and savory teriyaki sauce.
 Works great for meal prep as well!

-This vegan teriyaki stir fry is sticky, sweet and savory, and a little bit spicy.
+This teriyaki stir fry is sticky, sweet and savory, and a little bit spicy.
 And it is totally filling and satisfying, but not in an over-full way.
 Perfect for a weeknight dinner or meal prep lunch!

 Don't forget to pin this recipe to save it for later!